-Get Ready to Sing Again At the Best New Karaoke Spots
+The 12 Best Karaoke Spots in Dallas

 3912 Cedar Springs Road (Oak Lawn)

 The Round Up is a favorite of music icons Robyn, Charli XCX and Lady Gaga.
-And every night, beginning at 9 p.m., you too can feel like a legend, on the bar's karaoke stage.
-But you may want to wait until 10 or 11 p.m. to sign up — that’s around the time everyone starts feeling drunk enough to tip karaoke singers.
+And every night of the week, you too can feel like a legend on the bar’s karaoke stage.
+But you may want to wait until 10 or 11 p.m. to sign up – that’s around the time everyone starts feeling drunk enough to tip karaoke singers.

 Twilite Lounge